 10 Tips To Maintain Your Dog’s Dental Health

-We’ve already talked about diet, so besides feeding your dog a species appropriate raw meat-based, whole food diet, here are some of my favorite ways to prevent and treat dental disease in dogs.
+We’ve talked about feeding your dog, a species-appropriate, whole food diet as a foundation. here are some of my favorite ways to prevent and treat dental disease in dogs.

 #1 Give Your Dog Ozonated Water